xspec/xspec/docs/xslt-code-coverage-by-element.md

 Tested as part of xsl:merge.

 If xsl:merge is hit then it is safe to say that xsl:merge-action is also hit.
-Note: It would be possible for xsl:merge-action to Use Child Data, but the suggestion is that it follow the same rule as other xsl:merge-\* descendants of xsl:merge.
+Note: It would be possible for xsl:merge-action to Use Descendant Data, but the suggestion is that it follow the same rule as other xsl:merge-\* descendants of xsl:merge.

 The sequence constructor in xsl:merge-action is traced.